-Dr. Caleb Browne is a scientist in the Brain Health Imaging Centre at the Centre for Addiction and Mental Health (CAMH).
+Dr. Caleb Browne is a scientist with the Brain Health Imaging Centre at the Centre for Addiction and Mental Health (CAMH) and an assistant professor in the Department of Psychiatry at the University of Toronto.

 Areas of Research

-Dr. Browne's research focuses on delineating brain mechanisms coordinating motivation and how dysfunctions in these processes contribute to addiction.
-A primary goal of his work is to identify and reverse persistent, drug-induced neurobiological changes that contribute to relapse – a major obstacle in effective addiction treatment.
+The Browne Lab investigates the neural basis of motivation and how dysfunctions in these processes contribute to addiction.
+A primary objective is to identify and reverse the persistent neurobiological changes that promote relapse vulnerability – a major barrier to effective treatment.

 - Epigenetic remodeling in substance use disorder